jaredly/PJs/README.rst

 of error handling, so you don't get cryptic error messages that originate from javascript's lazyness regarding undefined variables.

+PJs has the goal of generating readable, usable *robust* javascript code from python code, and of providing some libraries to make web development easier.

 Things you can't do *(yet)*:

 - python magic: